 Colectivos Foraneos run 24 hours.

-An alternative to the local colectivos are the shared minivans operated by Sindicato Lazaro Cardenas.
-They cater more to tourists so the ride will be tons more comfortable than the ordinary colectivos.
-They’re a bit more expensive though as a ticket costs 83 MXN ($4).
-You can pre-book your ride via BookAway.
+An alternative to the local colectivos is the shared minivans operated by Sindicato Lazaro Cardenas.
+These minivans cater more to tourists, so the ride will be tons more comfortable than the ordinary colectivos.
+This option is a bit more expensive at 83 MXN ($4.25).

 Playa del Carmen to Tulum by Taxi

-If you’re travelling with a group and have extra budget, a private taxi is the most convenient option from Playa del Carmen to Tulum.
-With a taxi, you can ask to be dropped off anywhere in Tulum – you can go straight to the Mayan ruins or to one of Tulum’s beautiful beaches like Playa Paraiso.
+If you don’t want to travel by public transport, you can take a taxi.
+With a taxi, you can ask to be dropped off anywhere in Tulum.
+You can go straight to the Mayan ruins or to one of Tulum’s beautiful beaches like Playa Paraiso.

-Rates start from 615 MXN ($30) for a 3-seater car.
-You can hail a taxi from the street, but we recommend getting one outside of 5th Avenue as prices are often more expensive from the tourist area.
+Rates start from 615 MXN ($31.50) for a 3-seater car.
+You can hail a taxi from the street, but we recommend getting one outside of 5th Avenue as prices are often more expensive in the tourist area.

-Also, taxis are not metered in Playa del Carmen so make sure you agree on a price before getting in!
+Note that taxis are not metered in Playa del Carmen, so make sure you agree on a price before getting in!

 The creative murals that you’ll find throughout the entire hotel, give La Palmita a vibrant and artistic feel.